Should Type Theory replace Set Theory as the Foundation of Mathematics: Univalence and equality

 There is a price to pay for this elegance.
 We usually expect that equality is a proposition but this ceases to hold when we say that evidence for equality of types is isomorphism because there is usually more than one isomorphism between isomorphic types. \footnote{One can force equality to be a proposition by truncating it.
 However, this means that we loose important properties such as the ability to always replace equals by equals.} The conclusion is that equality of structures in general is not a proposition but a structure itself.

 What is equality actually?
 I said that every type comes with a notion of equality, with an equality type but what are the properties of equality types.
 If equality were just a proposition then it would be easy: equality is just an equivalence relation (i.e. reflexive, symmetric and transitive) and every function has to preserve it.
 This view is called the setoid interpretation and it is a useful easy case of the actual story. \footnote{Setoids have been used to justify extensional principles, see \cite{altenkirch1999extensional,altenkirch2019setoid}.} But since we have types and we can iterate the construction of equality types, i.e. we get a whole infinite tower of equalities, the answer is a bit more involved.
 The first step up from equivalence relations are groupoids, these are categories where every morphism corresponding to an equality type has an inverse.
 Or more naively, it is the combination of an equivalence relation and a group. \footnote{A one object groupoid is a group while a groupoid where every homset is propositional is an equivalence relation.} However, we need to iterate this process any number of times arriving at weak infinity groupoids.
-They are called weak because all the properties don't hold strictly but only upto higher equality.
-This is where homotopy theory comes in helpful because these structures have been investigated and they can be defined as simplicial sets with the Kan property or more exactly Kan fibrations for dependent types (see \cite{nlab:kan_fibration}).
+They are called weak because all the properties don't hold strictly but only upto higher equality. \footnote{\cite{ladyman} provide a philosophical justification of path induction.
+However, they seem to miss the point that path induction is nothing but a way to express that equality is a higher groupoid, that is the natural generalisation of an equivalence relation to a proof-relevant seeting.} This is where Homotopy theory comes in helpful because these structures have been investigated and they can be defined as simplicial sets with the Kan property or more exactly Kan fibrations for dependent types.
 Actually in the context of Type Theory it turns out that cubical sets are technically better behaved. \footnote{In \cite{cohen2016cubical} cubical sets are used to provide a constructive explanation of the univalence axiom.
 This semantics gives rise to cubical Type Theory, which is now implemented in cubical agda.\cite{vezzosi2021cubical}.
 Cubical Type Theory can be understood as a refinement of HoTT. }